 Take I-95 to I-476 north to Exit 5.
 Turn left at second light at end of exit.
 You will now be on Rt.
 1 South.
 Take exit for Rt.
 352 north.
 Follow directions as shown above when on Rt.
 352.

 Take Rt.
 1 South to Rt.
 352 north.
 Follow directions as shown above when on Rt.
 352.

 Take Rt.
 1 North east to Rt.
 452. Turn left onto Rt.
 452 to first light.
 Turn left onto Rt.
 352. At first light turn left into Fair Acres Geriatric Complex to Guard House.
 Ask guard for directions to Building 19 which houses the Archives.

 Upon arrival researchers will be asked to complete a registration form.
-Researchers will be required to provide name, address, phone number and a Driver's License.
-Researchers will also be asked to read and to abide by the Archives rules and regulations.
+Researchers will be asked to provide a name, phone number/email and an address.
+Researchers will also be asked to abide by the Delaware County Archive’s rules and regulations.

 Individual pages and Docket Books: $1.00 per copier page.